pgEdge/pgedge-helm/docs/usage/adding_nodes.md

+This chart supports two methods for adding new nodes to an existing installation:

+1. Using spock to add a node via logical replication
+2. Using CloudNativePG to add a node via [bootstrap](https://cloudnative-pg.io/documentation/1.18/bootstrap/)

 ## Adding a node via spock

 In order to add a node after installing the chart, add a new entry to the `nodes` list with configuration for the new node.